 When I think back to that August day 25 years ago, two things stick in my mind.
 Firstly, that I had been completely unaware of just how many elegant Victorian and Georgian buildings graced the streets of south London, hidden behind the layers of dirt and soot.
 And secondly, that a number of these old buildings seemed to be in the process of either being gentrified or pulled down.

-Aldred Road – where Arthur’s family had lived for 4 censuses in a row – had disappeared off the map completely (after morphing into Aldred Street somewhere along the line), so I headed along Camberwell New Road to try to find what was left of Cator Street, my mouth agape at the sight of so many architecturally stunning Georgian houses at one stretch.
+Aldred Road – where Arthur’s family had lived for four censuses in a row – had disappeared off the map completely (after morphing into Aldred Street somewhere along the line), so I headed along Camberwell New Road to try to find what was left of Cator Street, my mouth agape at the sight of so many architecturally stunning Georgian houses at one stretch.
 Further along, I took a short cut through an unexpected open expanse of fields that looked like it too might have originally been part of an old common – although there was something about the place that gave off an eerie feeling of impermanence.
 Roads that led nowhere.
 Bridges over dry land.
-Instinctively I took out my new duty-free camera and photographed several old buildings that seemed as if their days were numbered.
+Instinctively I took out my new camera and photographed several old buildings that seemed as if their days were numbered.
 As I snapped away, a sense of panic rose up inside me at the thought that Cator Street was possibly turning to rubble (as Aldred Road/Street obviously had) before I even had the chance to discover it for myself.